mjboxboat/docker-compose-fmw/README.md

+## UPDATE NOTE FROM MJ:

+### To deploy smaller stack
+wccontent-less.yaml - deploys more efficient "short stack" with only 3 containers instead of 6.

+To deploy: `docker-compose -f wccontent-less.yaml up`

+### Modified build script

+The wccontent/Dockerfile.12.2.1.0.0 file has been modified to use the mjboxboat/oracle-fmw-tooling repo instead of the original.
+The intention is to force the build to use the new patches for 12.2.1.3.
+This is WIP.

 ## Rapidly provision Oracle Fusion Middleware 12c Services
 Project to rapidly provision an Oracle Fusion Middleware environment using Docker Compose.